 When your children are all grown up, you know that something is going to come along very soon and scare you.
 After twenty or even thirty years of raising children and having them around your feet – or at least around the house – it can be such an odd feeling for them to all have flown the rest.
-In fact, nothing quite prepares you for it.
-You can sometimes feel really lost.
+Nothing quite prepares you for it.
+You can sometimes feel lost.
 And this can affect you mentally and emotionally if you aren’t able to deal with it quickly.
 Now, this isn’t going to be the answer for everyone, nor should it be something that you decide to go into without serious thought, but you might want to think about getting a pet.
 And namely, a puppy!
 Because dogs are a woman’s best friend.
-And so life alone doesn’t have to feel so lonely any more.
+And so life alone doesn’t have to feel so lonely anymore.
 If this sounds like the perfect solution for you, here’s what you should do.

 Do Some Research